INTENT – to what do we aspire for our children?

 The Mastery Approach

 In Early Years, Maths lessons are taught daily using the CEEAAC model to structure the session.
 Each session involves a revisit of a previously taught skill to connect to previous learning.
 Maths vocabulary is introduced each day.
-Number Sense is also used as a starter at the beginning of some lessons to embed fluency skills.
-Children provided with opportunities to embed and develop taught skills further within continuous provision.
+Number Sense is used to teach number and White Rose is used to support the planning and teaching of other mathematical concepts.
+Children are provided with opportunities to embed and develop taught skills further within continuous provision.
 Concrete resources are used to teach all mathematical concepts.
 A range of pictorial representations are used in the teaching, such as part-part whole models, five and tens frames.

 St Werburgh’s Maths Progression:

-● The progression document details how each topic is developed over time so that teachers and children are clear about what learning has already happened and where it will continue the next year.
+- The White Rose progression document details how each topic is developed over time so that teachers and children are clear about what learning has already happened and where it will continue the next year.

 We recognise the vital role that oracy plays in the lives and life chances of our children, therefore we plan explicit opportunities to develop their oracy skills as well as opportunities to learn through oracy across the curriculum.

 Specific mathematical vocabulary is taught and displayed in every room.
 Children have opportunities to work with talk partners in maths and are encouraged to give full and reasoned explanations.

 IMPLEMENTATION – how will we deliver the curriculum?

 Across a unit, the learning is generally built up in the following way: